cseid2001/ssh-honeypot-project/README.md

 `/ip cloud print`

 Purpose: This command is not a standard Linux command.
-It's actually a command specific to MikroTik RouterOS.
+It's a command specific to MikroTik RouterOS.
 It prints the public IP address and other cloud settings of the MikroTik device. <br>
 Why a malicious user may use it: If the server was running MikroTik RouterOS, this would help the attacker identify the external IP address of the device.

 `ps | grep '[Mm]iner'`